Citizen (band): Musical style

 AllMusic biographer Jason Lymangrover who called the band's sound a merge of "bombastic emo pop, post-hardcore, and thick, chunky indie rock".
 The band has also been described as indie rock and soft grunge.
 Youth has been described as emo, pop punk, post-hardcore, and punk rock.
 Everybody Is Going to Heaven has been described as alternative rock, emo, and shoegaze.
 Citizen has been described as a number of genres but in a 2013 interview with Cosmos Gaming, guitar player Nick Hamm states that while people are right to assign those genres to their band he views Citizen as being simply a rock band.

+They have cited influences including Sonic Youth, Hum, Nirvana and Title Fight.